m1ckyb/Librarrarian/README.md

 3.  **Access the Dashboard:**
     Open a web browser and navigate to `http://localhost:5000`.
 You should see the CodecShift dashboard.
 From here, you can go to the "Options" tab to configure settings and then start your worker nodes.
-    - **Configure Plex**: In the "Options" tab, enter your Plex server URL and link your account.
-Once linked, you can select which libraries to monitor for transcoding.
+    - **Configure Integrations**: In the "Options" tab, you can enable and configure integrations for Plex, Sonarr, Radarr, and Lidarr.
+    - **Run Manual Scans**: Use the "Tools" tab to manually trigger Sonarr scans or system cleanup tasks.

 ### Scaling the Cluster
 To add more processing power, you can scale the number of worker services.
 For example, to run 3 workers: